dirrogate/Dj-Turntablism-Label-Maker/README.md

 It could also be great for those physical vinyl DJs to print and stick over their real vinyl if needed.

 **Usage**:
 A simple Html file that can be loaded into any browser.
-[MP3Tag](https://www.mp3tag.de/en/) the software is highly recommended as it can take album art and output the cover+Song title+bpm to then be used in the Label Maker.
+(Download the zip file in this git hub repo) [MP3Tag](https://www.mp3tag.de/en/) the software is highly recommended as it can take album art and output the cover+Song title+bpm to then be used in the Label Maker.
 Process: In Mp3tag, select your tracks.
 - Go to Actions (Alt + 6) and create an Export Cover action.